cancerit/hairpin2/README.md

 # hairpin2

 `hairpin2` – CLI implementation of the hairpin detection algorithm concieved by [Ellis et al, 2020](https://www.nature.com/articles/s41596-020-00437-6).

+`hairpin2` is designed to flag variants as possible cruciform artefacts.
+It operates on a VCF file containing one or more samples, and alignment files for all samples to be tested.

 For paired data, given a VCF, and BAM files for the samples of that VCF, return a VCF with variants flagged with `HPF` if they are suspected cruciform artefacts, and `ALF` if relevant reads have lower median alignment score per base than a specified threshold.
 The `ALF` filter indicates poor signal-to-noise, and provides additional confidence in the `HPF` filter – cruciform artefacts usually cause a marked decrease in alignment score.
 The `ALF` flag also may appear on variants without `HPF`, often indicating other artefacts associated with poor signal-to-noise.